eusonlito/facebook-birthdays/README.md

-# Send your own Facebook Birthday Whishes using your profile
+# Send your own Facebook Birthday Whishes using your own profile

 Now you can automate the Facebook wishes to your friends with this script :)